Back up SQL Databases to Dropbox

 STEP 5 – RUN THE BACKUP JOB

-Back in the main window of the application, select your newly created backup job and hit the Back up now button to begin backing up to your Dropbox.
+Return to the main window in SQL Backup Master, select your newly created backup job, and hit Back up now to begin backing up your databases to Dropbox.
+If the backup job does not complete successfully, consult the log file for more details on any errors.